 BOSTON MASSACHUSETTS – I’m here in Beantown for two busy days of meetings.
 I squeezed these off out my hotel window.
 Shot with my Leica M 10-P. In the case of the claustrophobic facade, three frames stitched and hand spotted to remove reflections.

 Day 3316 of one photograph every day for the rest of my life.

-On this date two years ago (day 2482 of one photo every day): Sunflowers in Todi, Italy, shot with my former Leica Monochrom.
+On this date seven years ago (day 759 of one photo every day): Morso, which subsequently closed.
+It’s tough being a restaurant in New York.

 NEW YORK NEW YORK – I wandered the Upper West Side today with my Sony A7riii and the well-thought-of 24-90 native Sony zoom.
 I usually don’t like zooms but this one performs well.
 The real issue with it is that it’s Bokeh (the quality of the out of focus parts of images) is “edgy”, which I don’t like at all – I prefer “creamy.”

 Day 3302 of one photograph every day for the rest of my life.